EYITAY/Basins-of-AI-Alignment-The-Adversarial-Boundary/README.md

 # Basins of AI Alignment: The Adversarial Boundary

-Deterministic generative artwork modeling an asymmetric double‑well landscape.
+Deterministic generative artwork modelling an asymmetric double‑well landscape.
 Mono and colour variants show contour/flow fields and probe points that settle into aligned vs misaligned minima.

 ## CyberSecurity + AI Alignment Inspiration

-This piece grew out of a career-long habit of treating failure as a boundary to be mapped rather than an anomaly to be patched.
-After 15+ years in adversarial security — threat modeling, red-teaming, vulnerability assessment — I've come to see AI alignment the same way: not as a fixed property a system either has or doesn't, but as a landscape with stable and unstable regions, the way a network has hardened paths and exploitable ones.
+This piece grew out of a career-long habit of treating failure as a boundary to be mapped rather than an anomaly to be patched, after 15+ years in adversarial security, threat modelling, red-teaming, and vulnerability assessment.
+I've come to see AI alignment the same way: not as a fixed property a system either has or doesn't, but as a landscape with stable and unstable regions, the way a network has hardened paths and exploitable ones.
 Here, an asymmetric double-well potential defines two attractors, a wide, deep "aligned" basin and a narrower "misaligned" basin sitting right beside it, separated by a saddle ridge.
-Two starting points that look nearly identical can descend into opposite outcomes depending only on which side of that ridge they begin. the same intuition behind a red team's search for the smallest input that flips a system's behavior.
+Two starting points that look nearly identical can lead to opposite outcomes depending only on which side of that ridge they begin on.
+The same intuition behind a red team's search for the smallest input that flips a system's behavior.
 A field of 260 probes is scattered along the ridge and colour-coded by where each one lands, turning that boundary-mapping instinct into a visual artifact.
 The piece is fully deterministic — same seed, same landscape, same probes, every run.

 ## Files